Where to Buy

 Albright's Raw Dog Food, and other high quality raw food, is meat based, without fillers, without grain, without pea protein, lentil, beans, or potatoes.
 Raw food like this has not been implicated in any of the DCM cases to date.

 Size and packaging?
-All three are sold in 2 lbs chubs.
-The Beef & Chicken and the Beef are also sold in 5 lbs chubs.
+All three are sold in 2 lbs chubs and 5 lbs chubs.
 (Chubs are the “tubes” with a printed casing.)

 Is the packaging BPA free?
 Yes.